letsencrypt/cp-cps/CPS.md

 ISRG performs a quarterly internal audit of at least 3% of issuance since the last WebTrust audit period.
 The sample is randomly selected.
 Results are saved and provided to auditors upon request.

+In addition, ISRG conducts pre-issuance linting for all issuance.

 # 9. OTHER BUSINESS AND LEGAL MATTERS